mjbradvica/personal-website-articles/2022/coding-standard-series/two-nuget-packages-for-dotnet-projects.md

-# Two nuget packages for every dotnet project
+# Two NuGet Packages for Every dotnet Project

-If you are using dotnet, make your life easier and add the [dotnet analyzers](https://docs.microsoft.com/en-us/dotnet/framework/code-analyzers) and [StyleCop](https://github.com/DotNetAnalyzers/StyleCopAnalyzers) to your project.
+If you are using dotnet, put your life on autopilot by adding the [dotnet analyzers](https://docs.microsoft.com/en-us/dotnet/framework/code-analyzers) and [StyleCop](https://github.com/DotNetAnalyzers/StyleCopAnalyzers) analyzers to your project.

-The dotnet analyzers enforce the coding standards that Microsoft has deemed to be "best practice".
+The dotnet analyzers enforce the coding standards that Microsoft recommends.

-StyleCop is a code analyzer of the StyleCop style rules that enforce proper spacing, readability, and layout.
+StyleCop is a code analyzer of the StyleCop rules that enforce proper spacing, readability, and layout.

 You can use a [Directory.build.props](https://docs.microsoft.com/en-us/visualstudio/msbuild/customize-your-build?view=vs-2022) file that will add the packages to every separate project in your solution.

-Create a file called "Directory.build.props" at the root of your project, at the same level as your solution file.
+Create a file called "Directory.build.props" in the same directory as your solution file.

 ```csharp
 <Project>